rafaelromao/keyboards/docs/navigation.md

 The Navigation and Media layer can be activated holding the outer left and right thumb keys, respectively.

 ### Navigation
-- The Navigation layer gives access to [One-Shot Modifiers](modifiers.md#one-shot-modifiers), Enter, Tab, Esc, Insert, Delete, Home, End, Page Up, Page Down and VIM style navigation.
+- The Navigation layer gives access to [Standard Modifiers](modifiers.md#standard-modifiers), Tab, Esc, Insert, Delete, Home, End, Page Up, Page Down and VIM style navigation.
 - In VIM, navigation with hjkl should be ignored in favor of the navigation with the fingers in the home position, using the navigation layer.
     - For that to work better, hjkl should be disabled in normal and visual modes:
         ```vim